Detective Quantum Efficiency of the Timepix4 Hybrid Pixel Detector and its Application to Parallel-Beam Diffraction: Introduction

 The Timepix4 is the newest member of the Medipix family of readout ASICs~\cite{ballabriga2020introduction}.
 As an event-based hybrid pixel detector with 195~ps event binning~\cite{heijhoff2022timing,llopart2022timepix4}, it has been widely used for the detection of high energy particles~\cite{akiba2025timepix4}, X-rays~\cite{delogu2024validation,chushkin2025achieving,correa2024tempus} and photons from the visible to gamma rays~\cite{bolzonella2025development,bolzonella2024timing, cerbone2023monte}.
 In applications for transmission electron microscopy (TEM), the Timepix4 detector offers clear advantages for high timing resolution data recording.
 This is particularly important for data collection in various imaging geometries, including 4DSTEM~\cite{jannis2022event,li2025atomically,annys2025removing}, tomography~\cite{migunov2015rapid,koneti2019fast} and microED/3DED~\cite{gallagher2020atomic,vlahakis2025fast}, at low fluences which minimise radiation damage to the sample.

+The Timepix4 detector offers an event-driven readout rate of up to $3.58$~Mhits/mm$^2$/s, corresponding to $1.12 \times 10^4$~events/pixel/s under uniform illumination.
+This represents a significant increase compared to earlier Medipix-family detectors, which are typically limited by frame-based readout architectures and / or lower bandwidths.
+For comparison, the Timepix3 detector is limited to a readout rate of $3.9 \times 10^2$~events/pixel/s~\mbox{\cite{poikela2014timepix3}}.

+A key architectural feature of Timepix4 is that the full $512 \times 448$ pixel matrix is implemented on a single ASIC.
+This eliminates the presence of inter-chip boundaries and associated edge pixels that are common in tiled detector systems based on smaller ASICs (e.g. $256 \times 256$ Medipix2 modules).
+As a result, the detector provides a larger continuous sensitive area without gaps, which is advantageous for quantitative measurements such as the MTF and DQE, as well as for diffraction and imaging applications requiring uniform spatial response.

 For practical applications in TEM, the detector response as a function of the electron beam energy and fluence requires characterisation.
 Quantitative measurements including the modulation transfer function (MTF) and detective quantum efficiency (DQE) are representative metrics that characterise the detector’s response to electron hits~\cite{meyer1998effects,meyer2000experimental,meyer2000characterisation}.
-The MTF reflects the detector’s ability to resolve information as a function of spatial frequency~\cite{meyer2000experimental}.
-The DQE reflects the transfer of information above noise across different spatial frequencies~\cite{ruskin2013quantitative,mcmullan2009detective}.
+The MTF reflects the resolution of the detector as a function of spatial frequency~\cite{meyer2000experimental} and the DQE reflects the transfer of information above noise across different spatial frequencies~\cite{ruskin2013quantitative,mcmullan2009detective}.

-Using Timepix4 for TEM, Dimova \textit{et al.}~\cite{dimova2025measurement} have previously measured the MTF at 100~kV and 200~kV acceleration voltages and improved the MTF using a clustering algorithm to reduce the effect from charge sharing.
-Ghosh \textit{et al.}~\cite{ghoshoptimizing} have calculated the MTF and DQE at 300~kV using Monte-Carlo simulations of the electron trajectories in the sensor and discussed the influence of sensor thinning and different event threshold settings on the DQE and MTF.
+Using Timepix4 for TEM, Dimova \textit{et al.}~\cite{dimova2025measurement} have previously measured the MTF at 100~kV and 200~kV acceleration voltages and improved the MTF using a clustering algorithm to reduce effects from charge sharing.
+Ghosh \textit{et al.}~\cite{ghosh2025timepix4}, in a technical report, have calculated the MTF and DQE at 300~kV using Monte-Carlo simulations of the electron trajectories in the sensor and discussed the influence of sensor thinning and different event threshold settings on the DQE and MTF.

-In this work, the normalised noise power spectrum (NNPS) and DQE of a Timepix4 detector in TEM at 100~kV and 200~kV are measured.
+In this work, the normalised noise power spectrum (NNPS) and DQE of a Timepix4 detector in TEM at 100~kV and 200~kV have been measured.
 The NNPS is obtained from flat-field illumination datasets and subsequently the DQE is calculated from the measured NNPS and MTF using a slanted knife-edge as a deterministic input signal~\cite{dimova2025measurement}.
 Initial experimental data using the Timepix4 detector to record data in a parallel-beam diffraction geometry from a sample of polycrystalline gold nanoparticles is also presented as an example application.

 \FloatBarrier